Man put to death for 1993 killing of ex-girlfriend, Georgia’s first execution in years

-JACKSON, Ga.
-(AP) — A Georgia man convicted of killing his former girlfriend three decades ago was scheduled to be put to death Wednesday evening in what would be the state's first execution in more than four years.
+JACKSON, Ga. — (AP) — A Georgia man convicted of the killing of his former girlfriend three decades ago was put to death Wednesday evening in the state's first execution in more than four years.

-Willie James Pye, 59, was convicted of murder and other crimes in the November 1993 shooting death of Alicia Lynn Yarbrough.
-The planned lethal injection using the sedative pentobarbital was set at the state prison in Jackson.
-Pye was scheduled to be the first person executed in Georgia since January 2020, barring an 11th-hour court intervention.
+Willie James Pye, 59, received an injection of the sedative pentobarbital and was pronounced dead at 11:03 p.m. at the state prison in Jackson.
+He was sentenced to die for his conviction in the November 1993 abduction, rape and shooting death of Alicia Lynn Yarbrough.

-Earlier, six family members visited with Pye as well as a clergy member and an attorney, Department of Corrections spokeswoman Lori Benoit said.
-Across the street from the prison in Jackson, a man shouted protests against the death penalty through a megaphone and held up a sign reading, “DON'T KILL Willie Pye” before passing motorists.

-Bidding for clemency earlier in the week, Pye’s lawyers called his 1996 trial “a shocking relic of the past” and said the local public defender system had severe shortcomings at the time.
-They also argued their client's intellectuall disability meant he should not be put to death.
-The Georgia Parole Board rejected the defense arguments Tuesday, denying the clemency request.
+Pye was asked by the warden whether he wanted to say any final words, and he indicated no. When asked if he wanted a prayer said for him, he indicated that he would.
+A member of the clergy then said a brief prayer, asking God to help Pye experience some grace and mercy.

 Pye had been in an on-and-off romantic relationship with Yarbrough, but at the time she was killed, she was living with another man.
-Pye, Chester Adams and a 15-year-old had planned to rob that man and bought a handgun before heading to a party in a nearby town, prosecutors had said previously.
+Pye, Chester Adams and a 15-year-old had planned to rob that man and bought a handgun before heading to a party in a nearby town, prosecutors have said.

 The trio left the party around midnight and went to the house where Yarbrough lived, finding her alone with her baby.
-They forced their way into the house, stole a ring and necklace from Yarbrough, and forced her to come with them, leaving the baby alone, according to the prosecutors.
+They forced their way into the house, stole a ring and necklace from Yarbrough, and forced her to go with them, leaving the baby alone, prosecutors said.

 The group drove to a motel, where they raped Yarbrough and then left the motel with her in the car, prosecutors said.
 They turned onto a dirt road and Pye ordered Yarbrough out of the car, made her lie face down and shot her three times, according to court filings.